coenvalk/coenvalk.github.io/_posts/2024-06-02-How-To-Become-A-Mastermind.md

 ## The Ugly

 The most glaring ugliness is the function and variable naming.
-There is no case consistency at all. `snake_case`, `camelCase`, and `PascalCase` are all used interchangeably. variables are frequently single letters, without a clear way to infer what they mean. thankfully in modern IDE's this, as well as re-formatting the entire document, can be done automatically with little effort at all.
+There is no case consistency at all. `snake_case`, `camelCase`, and `PascalCase` are all used interchangeably.
+Variables are frequently single letters, without a clear way to infer what they mean.
+Thankfully in modern IDEs this, as well as re-formatting the entire document, can be done automatically with little effort at all.

 Let's take the `analyze()` function as an example of difficult to read code: